troglobit/smcroute/test/README.md

 ### VLAN Interfaces

 Similar to the basic routing test, except VLAN interfaces are created on top of the base interfaces, and routing takes place there.
+This test is based on [troglobit/smcroute#161][issue-161].

 **Topology:** Basic w/ VLANs